netlify/staticgen/source/making-of.md

 StaticGen combines data from the Github API with our own list of static site generators and some historical data on each of the static site generators we list.

-Building a site like StaticGen with a static site generators, means changing the way we think about our data sources.
+Building a site like StaticGen with a static site generator, means changing the way we think about our data sources.

 When building a dynamic site, we're always forced to focus on latency and query times.
 The #1 demand on our datasource will be that we can query and fetch data fast enough to get acceptable page load times.